XiaoMi/themis/readme.md

 Themis is based on [percolator algorithm](http://research.google.com/pubs/pub36726.html), which defines the order of transactions by timestamp from [chronos](https://github.com/XiaoMi/chronos).

-The steps of Themis Write:
+The Steps of Themis Write:

 1. Select one column as primaryColumn and others as secondaryColumns from mutations of users.
 Themis will construct persistent lock for each column.
 2. Prewrite-Phase: get timestamp from chronos(named prewriteTs), write data and persistent lock to HBase with timestamp=prewriteTs when no write/write conflicts discovered.